All the configuration properties described below are defined in the POST /v2/live endpoint.

 }

-If you expect multiple languages to be spoken during the Real-time session, enable the code switching option:
+If you expect multiple languages to be spoken during the conversation, enable the language_config.code_switching parameter.
+This will allow the model to switch languages dynamically and reflect it in the transcription results.

 Word-level timestamps

-Instead of just getting utterances start and end timestamps, Gladia Live Speech-To-Text API provides the Word-level timestamps feature.
-It lets you know the exact timestamp for each word and give you a more precise transcription.
-This feature is particularly useful for detailed analysis, as it allows you to pinpoint the exact moment each word is spoken, facilitating a more accurate synchronization with audio or video files.
+Instead of just getting timestamps for when utterances begin and end, Gladia’s real-time API provides word-level timestamps.
+This lets you know the exact timestamp for each word, giving you a more precise transcription, facilitating detailed analysis and more accurate synchronization with audio and video files.

 To enable it, pass the following configuration: